Batterii/eslint-config-node/README.md

 ### Concerning Version Numbers

-Because of the nature of linter rules, almost every change to this project could concievably be considered a "breaking change" by producing linter errors in other projects where there were none before.
+Because of the nature of linter rules, almost every change to this project could conceivably be considered a "breaking change" by producing linter errors in other projects where there were none before.
 That being said, the linter output is purely the concern of developers, not users, so there is no need to keep strictly to semver conventions.